 Now that the external phone number has been added to the Admin Portal, an individual user can see their call forwarding options in the OnSIP app.

 Step 1: Log into the OnSIP app and go to the Settings page.

-Log into the OnSIP app and select “Settings” from the drop-down menu in the top left corner.
-Under “User Profile”, you will see two options for “Inbound Calls Ring For” and “Then get sent to”.
+Log into the OnSIP app and select “Settings” from the drop-down menu in the top right corner.
+Under “App Controls,” you will see two options for “Inbound Calls Ring For” and “If Unanswered Send To.”